criticalcsed/criticalcsed/resources.md

 * [Humanities CS1](https://github.com/jwm462/Humanities-CS1).
 A collection of assignments, readings, and discussions for a course on programming, science and technology studies, and social justice.

 * [Cultural Analytics](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html).
 An online textbook that teachers Python at the intersection of humanities and social sciences.

+* [Microsoft's Data Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners).
+This curriculum covers some aspects of algorithmic bias.

+* [Microsoft's Machine Learning for Beginners](https://github.com/microsoft/ML-For-Beginners).
+This curriculum covers some aspects of data and classification bias.